Tom Taggart - District 10

 Bass River, Nova Scotia

-Tom Taggart is serving his second term as Councillor in District 10.
+Tom Taggart is serving his third term as Councillor in District 10.

 Tom is a lifetime resident of Bass River.
-He and his and wife of 37 years, Zylpha, have three children - Thomas, Alysse and Megan.
-In his employment as a Realtor, Tom represents Nova Scotia on the Political Action Committee of the Canadian Real Estate Association.
+He and his wife of 38 years have three children - Thomas, Alysse and Megan.
+Tom is employed as a Realtor.

-An active member of Council, Tom serves as Chair of the Planning Advisory and Sewer Used Appeals Committees.
-He is also a member of the Executive and Audit Committee, Nominating Committee, Business and Economic Development Committee and Dangerour and Unsightly Premises Committee.
-He also represents Colchester County on the Northern Region Waste Management Board.
+An active member of Council, Tom serves as Chair of the Planning Advisory Committee.
+He is also a member of the Executive and Audit Committee, and Dangerous and Unsightly Premises Committee.

-Tom is also one of four elected officials from Nova Scotia on the Board of Directors of the Federation of Canadian Municipalities (FCM).
-As an FCM Board Member, he serves on the standing committees for Enviornmental Issues and Sustainable Development, Community Safety and Crime Prevention, Conference Planning, the Rural Forum and a joint FCM Correctional Services of Canada Community Stakeholder Committee.
+On a national level, Tom is one of four elected officials from Nova Scotia to sit on the Board of the Federation of Canadian Municipalities (FCM).
+As an FCM Board member, he is Vice Chair of the Standing Committee on Social Economic Development, member of the Standing Committee on Community Safety and Crime Prevention, and Rural Forum and Conference Planning Committee.

 About District 10